All Episodes

 We had nothing to do with voting for Obamacare.

-It's an absolute mess, and you own it, and the only thing we're going to do is help you repeal it.
+And the only thing we're going to do is help you repeal it.

 The Republicans ought not lift a finger to help the Democrats out here.

-A couple of pathological liars have gotten in the game here.
+A couple of pathological liars have gotten in the game here, Pelosi and Reed, and they're talking about, no, no, no, no, that's not what we ever intended.

-That's of course exactly what you intended.
+It's, of course, exactly what you intended.

-Obama encouraged those in attendance at the planned parenthood gathering to continue fighting for abortion rights.
+Obama encouraged those in attendance at the Planned Parenthood gathering to continue fighting for abortion rights.

 We can't afford to go back to the 50s in this country.